 Cannabis and hiking seem like a perfect match – being out in nature, it seems only natural to want to partake.
-Especially here in Colorado.
+Especially here in Colorado, hiking is almost a part of life.
 Breathing in the fresh mountain air, hearing the wind in the trees, feeling the clarity and rush of really getting away – the perfect next step, it seems, would be to fire up a joint.

 Before stepping onto the awesome trails here in Colorado though, make sure to plan and prepare in order to stay safe.
 Laws regarding cannabis use in state and national parks and campgrounds vary.
 High altitude can cause adverse reactions, and hiking in unfamiliar areas with natural hazards requires great planning.

 While recreational cannabis is legal in Colorado, it is prohibited in specific public spaces, i.e., some campgrounds and all state or national parks.
 Additionally, some localities in Colorado are still “dry” and have their own laws that supersede state laws.
 So check local laws before your lace up your hiking boots!

 Here are some rules of thumb for a great hiking experience:

 - Mind your manners.
 Being thoughtful of others helps ensure that everyone has a good time.
 As with cigarettes, not everyone likes cannabis.
 When you’re around crowds, or especially families with children, it’s best not to smoke, and to keep other cannabis products tucked away.

 - Leave no trace.
 This cardinal rule of hiking applies to enjoying cannabis in the wild.
 Don’t leave old roaches along the trail.
 Pack it in – pack it out.